The Most In-Demand Jobs for June 2020

 New LinkedIn data on job postings from the past month shows how employers are prioritizing a broad mix of roles — from frontline jobs now recognized as essential, to operational roles that can help bring businesses back on track.
-One of the most sought-after roles on the market, however, has not changed since before the pandemic — software engineer.
+One of the most in-demand roles on the market, however, has not changed since before the pandemic — software engineer.

 This post is part of a monthly series where we will track the most in-demand jobs in the world and focus on the up-and-coming roles on the market, helping you inform your hiring strategy and outlook.

 The most in-demand jobs overall include frontline roles responding to COVID-19

 Nurses, drivers, and retail and food service workers have always been essential, but the pandemic has made their importance even more obvious, as this list reflects.

 Here are the roles that had the most job postings on LinkedIn in May: